 Following those lines, Zuckerberg’s high ground maneuver could have looked like this:

 Third party apps are a thorn for all social media companies and user privacy.
-Today in Facebook bad actors like Cambridge Analytica can’t do what they did in 2013.
-We let you down but will fix this and make it right very soon.
+Today in Facebook, bad actors like Cambridge Analytica can’t do what they did in 2013.
+We let you down but will fix this and make it right soon.

 For the rest of us, being able to perform a high ground maneuver is a killer skill to have at work and will set you apart instantly when you apply it for the right occasion.
 Many contentious issues in business situations tend to have people talking and arguing too much about the details.
-The problem with little things is that they all seem important when looked at collectively and usually leads to deadlocks.
+The problem with little things is that they all seem important when looked at individually.
+At a higher level, they produce deadlocks.

-Elevate the discussion with a more general statement and find a position that will force the remaining participants to stay on your higher ground — or else they will look weak if they continue to stay in the weeds of the problem.
+Elevate the discussion with a more general statement.
+Find a position that will force the remaining participants to stay at your higher ground — or else they will look weak if they continue to stay in the weeds of the problem.
 Their ego will prevent them from going back to the petty details.
 They will usually start to agree with your stand and move to your side on the issue.

 Bonus persuasion tip for today: Don’t constantly say you are sorry at work.
 It ascribes fault and blame to you needlessly.
-Only do it if you genuinely and literally step on someones toes and cause significant pain and harm.
+Only do it if you genuinely (or literally) step on someone’s toes and cause significant pain and harm.

-To learn more about the general topic of persuasion you can find my list of recommended books here.
+To learn more about the general topic of persuasion you can find a list of recommended books here.